The Difference Between Simplified and Traditional Chinese

 What Is Traditional Chinese?

-‘Traditional Chinese’ is actually retronym, as up until the 1950s, it was simply ‘Chinese.’
+‘Traditional Chinese’ is actually a retronym, as up until the 1950s, it was simply ‘Chinese.’
 However, the creation of a simplified version of the written language at that time required the introduction of a means of differentiation, hence the ‘traditional’ being added.

 The ‘traditional’ Chinese characters are those that have been in use for the written form of the language since clerical script emerged during the Han dynasty.
 They have changed little since the 5th century.
 (For a deeper look into the world’s oldest languages, you can click the link below.)

-Traditional Chinese is officially used in Taiwan, Hong Kong and Macau, as well as in China.
+Traditional Chinese is officially used in Taiwan, Hong Kong, and Macau, as well as in China.
 Its characters are referred to in various ways by Chinese speakers, including ‘standard characters,’ ‘orthodox characters,’ ‘complex characters’ and ‘full Chinese characters.’

 Read more: What are the world's oldest languages?